haosulab/ManiSkill/docs/source/user_guide/getting_started/installation.md

 # Installation

-Installing ManiSkill is quite simple with a single pip install and potentially installing vulkan if you don't have it already.
+Installing ManiSkill is quite simple with a single pip install and potentially installing torch and vulkan if you don't have it already.

 From pip (stable version):